 I began taking shots of almost anything, as well as, doing portfolios for new entertainment artists in Las Vegas.
 Late one night, while I was touching up an image on the computer, I accidentally hit the wrong key and the image before me changed in terms of shapes and movement.
 I added a little bit of colour and that was it, I began a new creative adventure.

 A while back, I had a client ask me how to care for their fine art print.
 There is not one single answer to this question.
-There are several things to consider.
-Let me share with you some of the things to consider.
-When you are handling a fine art photograph, remember that residues like natural skin oils will collect on the surface of the print which can be prevented by using white cotton gloves.

 Sometimes individuals or designers will ask me if my work will fit into any categories or themes besides just Florals, Abstracts, and Black & White.
 Another way to approach selecting an artwork is to ask what type of fine art would reflect the mood or “feeling” in the space they are collecting for.
-Here are a couple of examples that I can think of, using my perspective.

 Art is the primary method through which an individual attempts to share their view of the world around them with others.
 Art has existed for hundreds of thousands of years and has taken many forms over the centuries.
 The earliest humans attempted to preserve knowledge and culture through crude sculptures and drawings, many of which can be seen in museums and archaeological sites to this day.

 Greek and Roman culture fostered an explosion of art through sculpture and architecture, and the Italian Renaissance gave us famous works such as Da Vinci’s “Mona Lisa” and Michelangelo’s “David”.

 Photography is the result of scientific achievement, originally a combination of mechanical design and chemical reaction to light.
 Today’s cameras do without the chemical reaction, instead of allowing digital processing of light which leads to high-quality images.